Terminal de Pasajeros Benito Quinquela Martin, Av. Ramón Castillo y Av. de los Inmigrantes, Ciudad Autónoma de Buenos Aires

-- Cabildo: dates from 1610.
-During the colonial times it was royal government house.
+- Cabildo: dates from 1725.
+During colonial times, it was a royal government house.
 Currently, Cabildo is a fine museum.

 - National Fine Arts Museum: on the first floor you will find European paintings, the second is for Argentine paintings.